whitneyburton/portfolios/students/1806-front/tobin-nelson/20180920-tobin-nelson-m2.md

 ## Areas of Emphasis

 My goal in Mod 2 was to become more confident and comfortable working with Javascript.
 I was glad to hear the mod was going to focus heavily on Javascript fundamentals, and looking back I feel confident that I was able to make solid progress in my Javascript skills.
 Another goal I had was to bring more complete and solid projects into my evals.
 I wanted to be sure I could explain and talk through my code with confidence and in detail.
-Finally I wanted to understand and see just how testing gets implemented as it was only breifly covered in Mod 1.
+Also, I wanted to understand and see just how testing gets implemented as it was only breifly covered in Mod 1.
+Finally, I think a lot about what it means to be a successful student at Turing, the positive habits that support my growth, and what it will take to reach my goals.
+Mod 1 was about discovering these things for myself, on my terms.
+I think Mod 2 was about perfecting that process and solidifying these ideas and habits for myself.

 ## Rubric Scores